FunkyFr3sh/petool/README.md

        /* call the orginal function that was replaced by the patch (optional) */ original(arg1, arg2, arg3);

-       /* Note: you will have to insert "original" into sym.c and app.h to be able to call it */ }
+       /* Note: you will have to insert "original" into sym.cpp and app.h to be able to call it */ }

     /* Same as above, but for functions using the watcom register calling convention */